Katla Ice Caves: How to Visit + What to Expect (2025-2026)

-There are plenty of cool places to visit in Iceland, but one of my favorite experiences was when I took a Katla ice cave tour on my latest trip there.
+There are plenty of cool places to visit in Iceland, but one of my favorite experiences was when I took a Katla ice cave tour on one of my trips there.

 This guide details how to book an ice cave tour of Katla, including insider tips and why you should add this experience to your Icelandic itinerary!